pouyaardehkhani/PouyaArdehkhani/README.md

 ## About me
 First and foremost, I love writing code.
 I still remember the first time I wrote something in a programming language.
 It was almost magic, being able to get the computer to do whatever I wanted, just by typing in these funny little symbols, limited only by my own imagination and ingenuity.
 Throughout high school, I learned python through videos and any book I could find.
 I was insatiable.

-This passion is still with me through my education at university of tehran.
-Here there are more resources available for me than I ever imagined as a kid.
-I studied new programming languages, algorithms, higher mathematics, And it was here that I learned truly how much there was yet to learn.
+This passion is still with me through my education at University of Tehran.
+I studied new programming languages, algorithms, higher mathematics, and it was here that I learned truly how much there was yet to learn.

-So, now, I'm focusing on learning more about **artificial intelligence**. there is yet more to learn, yet more problems to solve, and yet more to build.
+So, now I'm focusing on learning more about **artificial intelligence**.
+There is yet more to learn, yet more problems to solve, and yet more to build.
 And for this, I am very grateful.

 Thanks for your time and attention.